monking/penciltest/README.md

 The "undo" option simply removes the last stroke on a drawing.
 It cannot be recovered, except to load a saved film.

-This version has only been tested in Google Chrome (Linux, Mac, Android).
+This version has only been tested in Google Chrome (Linux, Mac, Android -- way back in 2016).